npm package discovery and stats viewer.

 Key Features

-• Unified API for string similarity, distance measurement and matching
+• Unified API for string similarity, distance measurement, and matching

-• Single, batch and pairwise comparisons with structured, type-safe results
+• Single, batch, and pairwise comparisons with structured, type-safe results

 • Phonetic-aware search and comparison

-• Utilities for text structure and readability analysis (e.g., syllables, word statistics)
+• Utilities for text structure and readability analysis (e.g. syllables, word statistics)

-• Diffing tools with CLI-friendly formatting
+• Diffing utilities with CLI-friendly output formats

-• TypeScript-native with full type declarations and extensibility
+• TypeScript-native design with full type declarations

 Getting Started